MikkelGodsk/ImageClassificationWithSymbolicHints/readme.md

 ## Hardware used
 The code was run on the main cluster of DTU.
 Here we used
-- NVIDIA-A100 gpus.
+- NVIDIA-A100 gpus (1 is enough, we used multiple for hyperparameter tuning in parallel).
 - 6 cores of whichever CPU was available, and 64GB ram (mainly for the SVMs).
 - 600GB of storage space for the datasets and models.

 ## Prepare CMPlaces to work with the code
 In the Python code, the folder `/work3/s184399/CMPlaces` will be present in multiple places.
-This should be replaced with whatever folder you, the user, are storing your dataset in.
+This should be replaced with whatever folder you are storing your dataset in.

 **Changes to make**<br>
 Let `[folder]` denote the folder you store your dataset in.